 Focus on Local SEO.

-With the current situation, you need to turn your focus toward local SEO.
+With the current situation, you must focus on local SEO.
 Your biggest customers are those who are closest to you, and that is something that requires attention.

-Still, it is important to think about the bounce-back surge after the outbreak is over.
-With that in mind, while you are focusing on the current customers and situation, also think ahead.
+Still, it is essential to consider the bounce-back surge after the outbreak.
+With that in mind, think ahead while focusing on your current customers and situation.

-When people return to their regular spending habits, your competitors will get the better of you if you had placed your SEO campaign on hold.
+When people return to their regular spending habits, your competitors will get the better of you if you have placed your SEO campaign on hold.

 Online Reviews.

-If you wish for your business to stay ahead during the COVID-19 outbreak, it is crucial to track online reviews of your customers.
+If you wish for your business to stay ahead during the COVID-19 outbreak, tracking your customers’ online reviews is crucial.

 Word of mouth is still the best way to make or break a company, so do not take it lightly during this time either.